These pages provide guidance for researchers regarding the Wellcome Trust's open access policy, the advantages of the policy and how to comply.

 Note that the Wellcome Trust considers all publications indexed by MEDLINE to be journals.
-Some Journals indexed in MEDLINE are Marketed as book series, however, as all publications indexed by MEDLINE have been submitted for indexing as journals by the publisher, the Wellcome Trust considers them to be journals.
-Accordingly, articles published withina series should be deposited in PubMed Central and licensed under the Creative Commons, Attribution licence (CC-BY)
+Some journals indexed in MEDLINE are marketed as book series, however, as all publications indexed by MEDLINE have been submitted for indexing as journals by the publisher, the Wellcome Trust considers them to be journals.
+Accordingly, articles published within such a series should be deposited in PubMed Central and licensed under the Creative Commons, Attribution licence (CC-BY)

 The policy applies to:

 (a) all papers reporting research that has itself been funded in whole or in part through a Wellcome Trust grant (either during the award, or after the funding period has ended); and

 (b) all papers on which a Wellcome Trust Investigator Award holder, Wellcome Trust Fellow or any other individual in receipt of salary support from the Wellcome Trust appears as a co-author during the period of their Award (this applies even where the specific research project is not Trust funded)

 For research undertaken at Wellcome Trust Centres and Major Overseas Programmes (MOPS), the policy applies to research conducted at the Centre or MOP (and which has therefore been supported through the Core Award) even if that research has been primarily supported by grants from one or more other funders.
 Please refer to the guidance for Wellcome Trust Centres and MOPs.